Diabetes-Friendly Grocery Shopping List

 • Low-sodium cheeses

-• Low-sugar yogurt (regular or greek)
+• Low-sugar yogurt (regular or Greek)

-Dressings, Oils, and Spreads
+Dressings, Oils, & Spreads

 Stay away from foods high in saturated and trans fats, which can increase cholesterol, and stick with healthy fats when loading up your cart with foods in this category.